-Casper vs. Lull Mattress Comparison 2021Updated on January 22, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Casper vs. Lull Mattress Comparison 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Casper and Lull are both relatively young start-ups that have risen to the top of the mattress industry in a short amount of time.
 In the five years since its launch, Casper has consistently been at the forefront of the push towards online retail, setting the standard for the brands that have followed.
 Meanwhile, although it’s less of a household name, Lull has become a strong disruptor in its own right by taking a different approach than most of its competitors.

 Specializing in all-foam and hybrid mattresses, Casper offers three models: the Casper, the Essential, and the Wave.
 Lull, on the other hand, offers only one: the memory foam Lull Mattress.
 In this guide, we’ll just be comparing Lull’s signature mattress with Casper’s flagship model, the Casper.

 To help you pick the foam mattress that best suits your needs, we’ll go over the essential details of both mattresses, as well as the important things to look out for when making your final decision.

 Mattress Construction Comparison